reanahub/reana-demo-worldpopulation/README.rst

              environment_type: 'docker-encapsulated'
              image: 'johndoe/worldpopulation'

 That's all!
-Our analysis is now fully prepared in the REANA-compatible reproducible manner.
+Our "world population" analysis is now fully described in the REANA-compatible reusable analysis manner and is prepared to be run on the REANA cloud.

 Run the example on REANA cloud
 ==============================